-There is another name of English Ivy Houseplant which is Hedera.
+There is another name for the English Ivy Houseplant, which is Hedera.

 8. Peace Lily (Spathiphyllum)

 Peace lily tolerates low light and low humidity.
-The dark green leaves and its white flower look attractive in a plain white or black glossy pot.
+The dark green leaves and white flowers look attractive in a plain white or black glossy pot.

 9. Schefflera (Brassaia)